OCAS · 2015 to 2021

 My role

-I designed the International Application platform from zero: accounts, forms, payments, document workflows, status tracking, and multi user operational needs, carried through three full design iterations before launch.
+I designed the International Application platform from zero: accounts, forms, payments, document workflows, status tracking, and workflows for applicants and operational staff, carried through three full design iterations before launch.

 I do not wait for research budgets.
 I find the closest source of user pain and systematize it.